Solar Eclipse Corona

 person Author: Antonio (Volunteer Editor, ECLIPSESEGURO.ES)

 Transparency and Update Notice: As an independent, non-profit entity, ECLIPSE SEGURO does not accept financial compensation, sponsorships, free samples, or donations from any manufacturer.
-Our evaluation is strictly based on objective criteria based on the EN ISO 12312-2:2015 standard.
-The following verification is based on information from the Amazon product page, user reports, and documentation available up to April 2026.
-We recognize that sellers may subsequently modify their listings, so our volunteer team will carry out new verifications if the documentation is updated.
+Our evaluation is conducted under strictly objective criteria based on the EN ISO 12312-2:2015 standard.
+The following verification is based on the information from the Amazon product page, user reports, and documentation available as of April 2026.
+We acknowledge that sellers may modify their listings later, so our team of volunteers will conduct new verifications if the documentation is updated.

-As volunteer editors of ECLIPSE SEGURO, our sole commitment is your eye safety.
+As volunteer editors of ECLIPSE SEGURO, our only commitment is your eye safety.
 We have subjected the "Helioclipse" brand eclipse glasses to our standard verification process to determine if they comply with mandatory regulations.
 Following an exhaustive investigation based on consumer reports and our analysis of the documents provided by the seller, we have found serious irregularities and safety risks.
-Below is a clear summary of the results of our documentary audit:
+Below is a clear summary of our documentary audit results:

 Compliance Summary: "Helioclipse" Brand